How to Respond to Lowball Offers in Injury Claims

 Is the first offer usually fair?

 First offers are usually low.
 We counter with updated medical support and set a response deadline; if they will not move, we file suit.
+If you are unsure your current counsel is framing leverage clearly, reading about whether a new lawyer can improve settlement outcomes may help you decide whether a second opinion is warranted.

 Should I respond directly to the adjuster?